SergeyGrishuk/grishuk.co.il/markdown_content/post_open_source_website_protection.md

 In today's digital economy, robust website security isn't a luxury, it's a necessity.
 However, for many small and medium sized businesses, the enterprise security market presents a significant barrier.
 With solutions often carrying five or six figure price tags, comprehensive protection can feel out of reach.
 But what if you could build a formidable defense without the enterprise budget?

-The world of free and open-source software (`FOSS`) offers powerful, battle tested tools that can secure your web applications effectively.
-This post will serve as a practical guide to implementing a multi layered security strategy using these tools.
+The world of free and open-source software (`FOSS`) offers powerful, battle-tested tools that can secure your web applications effectively.
+This post will serve as a practical guide to implementing a multi-layered security strategy using these tools.
 We will move from the perimeter to the core of your application, covering defenses at the network, behavioral, and application layers to create a resilient and cost-effective security posture.

-There are many free and open source tools that are used to protect websites from various types of attacks.
+There are many free and open-source tools that are used to protect websites from various types of attacks.
 In this post I will demonstrate some of them.

 All of the examples throughout the post are executed on this website (grishuk.co.il).